TERMS OF ENLISTMENT

 MILITARY OCCUPATIONAL SPECIALTY (MOS)

 Every Marine is first and foremost, a rifleman, but every Marine also has a specific job assignment in the Corps called a Military Occupational Specialty, or MOS.
 These specialties are assigned to individuals based on their personal preferences, their ASVAB scores, and most importantly, the needs of the Corps.
-Females who aspire to earn the title Marine are eligible to enlist in specialties in all occupational fields with the exception of combat arms.
 After successfully completing Recruit Training, Marines undergo specialized training to prepare them for the roles that will define their time in the Corps.

 Musician Enlistment Option Program